swethatanamala/swethatanamala.github.io/_posts/2018-09-08-summary-of-densenet-paper.md

 ---
 layout: post
 title: Summary of Densenet Paper
-description: The authors developed a dense newtork model designed for image recognition.
-The main idea of the network was using dilated convolutions to aggregate multi scale contextual information without losing resolution of the input.
+description: The authors developed a dense newtork model for image classification.
+The main idea of the network was to connect each layer to every other layer in the feed forward fashion to improve the information flow in both forward and backward ways of a network.
 ---

 <script type="text/javascript" async